 *R. A. Douthitt: Former writing teacher, R. A. Douthitt is an award-winning author of many books for middle grade readers and adults in fiction and non-fiction.
-She is the winner of the Moonbeam Children’s Books Award-Bronze Medal for Best Book Series and the Gateway to the Best third prize winner of the Missouri Romance Writers of America contest.
-Ruth is working on a Christian-themed women’s inspirational fiction series, coming soon.
+She is the winner of the Moonbeam Children’s Books Award-Bronze Medal for Best Book Series and First Place in the 2022 Christian Indie Awards in the YA category.
 She currently works for Grand Canyon University and lives in Phoenix with her husband Scott and their little dog.
 When she isn’t writing, Ruth loves to run, draw, paint, and garden.

 Learn more at ArtByRuth.com